 Good For Standard Camping Supplies: Big C

 This store is the Walmart of Thailand.
 Food, toiletries, and a very limited supply of cheap camping gear.
 There are coolers for sale here, and better food prices than the Tops Markets and 7/11 stores.
-There are Big C stores all over Thailand, check here for a location near you.
+There are Big C stores all over Thailand.

 Khao San Road:

 We thought with a large backpacker population this area might have some gear but we didn’t find hardly anything here.
 If you are in need of a bag for your camping gear this is still the best place to find backpacks and duffels for cheap.
 However they are not quality, it’s almost all knockoffs.
 The last bag we bought here only lasted 3 months and needed several repairs to make it that far.